 ADFG are responsible is the state department responsible for managing fish resources within state waters (0-3 nm).
 The basis of natural resource management, including fish and fisheries is enshrined in the state constitution.
-The Department's Board of Fisheries (BOF) is established under Alaska Statute for the purposes of the conservation and development of the fisheries resources of the state.
+The Department's BOF is established under Alaska Statute for the purposes of the conservation and development of the fisheries resources of the state.
 The seven-person Board is appointed by the state governor and confirmed by the legislature.
 The Board's main role is to conserve and develop the fishery resources of the state.
 This involves setting seasons, bag limits, methods and means for the state's subsistence, commercial, sport, guided sport, and personal use fisheries, and it also involves setting policy and direction for the management of the state's fishery resources.
 The Department is responsible for management of the fisheries based on the BOF decisions.
-Enforcement of state waters regulations is provided by the Marine Enforcement Section (MES) of the Alaska Wildlife Troopers (AWT).
+Enforcement of state waters regulations is provided by the Marine Enforcement Section of the AWT.

-The Prince William Sound (PWS) pollock fishery takes place entirely within state waters and so is managed by ADFG and the BOF.
+The PWS pollock fishery takes place entirely within state waters and so is managed by ADFG and the BOF.
 Fisheries for pollock that overlap with state and federal waters take place in waters around Kodiak Island, in the Chignik Area and along the South Alaska Peninsula.
 In this instance, the state allows pollock to be fished against the federal TAC.